MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-enterprise-integration-as2.md

 This article shows how to add the AS2 encoding and decoding actions to an existing logic app.

 > [!IMPORTANT]
-> This topic's examples use the AS v2 connector because this most recent
+> The original AS2 connector is going to be deprecated, so make sure that you use the **AS2 (v2)** connector instead.
-> version provides the same capabilities as the previous version, is native
-> to the Logic Apps runtime, and provides significant performance improvements
+> This version provides the same capabilities as the original version, is native to the Logic Apps runtime,
-> in terms of throughput and message size.
+> and provides significant performance improvements in terms of throughput and message size.

 ## Prerequisites